eulersIDcrisis/bufferq/README.md

 Here are a few issues:

-### Basic Operations

-Python's `queue` interface is surprisingly overwhelming for simple tasks.

-For example, adding/pushing items to the queue.
-`queue.Queue.put()` has three different arguments:
- 1. The item
- 2. blocking (why?)
- 3. timeout
-(Options 2 and 3 are set so the operation blocks indefinitely until the item can be added.)

-This is annoying; why have `blocking` and `timeout` as separate arguments, instead of simply letting `timeout=0` (or maybe even some placeholder-style object if you are really, _REALLY_ concerned about blocking)?
-A `timeout=0` should imply a single lookup that fails with `queue.Empty` if nothing is in the queue without any additional arguments.
-Yes, there is an added "convenience" call of `queue.Queue.put_nowait()`, but this can just as easily be a proxy call to: `put(item, timeout=0)` which can be added directly for clarity, but without muddying the rest of the interface.

-This same problem exists (and is more relevant) for the `get()` calls for the queue.

 ### Design Issues

-Python's queue also does not provide much help for common tasks that queues are used for, such as a list of work for _Producer/Consumer_ design patterns.
+Python's queue does not provide much help for common tasks that queues are used for, such as a list of work for _Producer/Consumer_ design patterns.
 Python's own `queue` documentation shows the following [example](https://docs.python.org/3/library/queue.html#queue.Queue.join):
 ```python